 The sound inside the barn was muted while the wind howled and slapped against its wooden skin.
-I closed the gate and rubbed Sam's nose reassuring him that he wasn't going out into the storm.
+I closed the gate and rubbed Sam's nose, reassuring him that he wasn't going out into the storm.
 The pinto shuffled and snorted, reminding me to get her dry and fed.

-I walked out to where the buggy sat, inspecting the tracks that were already filling in.
+Outside, where the buggy had stood, I inspected the tracks already filling in with drifts.
 I almost missed the small object powder-covered by a skiff of snow.
-Blowing it off, I could see it was a shell with a small hole bored near the edge.
-It was a coin-size sea shell, silver-pearl and pink on one side and charcoal on the other.
+Blowing it off, I saw it was a coin-sized seashell with a small hole bored near the edge- silver-pearl on one side and charcoal on the other.
 I prodded it with my finger flipping it over several times in my palm.
 It looked like an amulet.

-I slipped it into my pocket where I carried it for years.
-It was one of those things I always kept in my pocket like a jack knife or lucky coin.
+I slipped it into my pocket where I carried it for years, like a jack knife or lucky coin.
 I believed we got lucky that day.
 I thought of it as a piece of evidence while we never reported anything.
 Dad decided it wasn't worth pursuing.

-"What's the point?
-He said.
-The shell was hardly enough to prove anything and Sam and Jules got pad locks on the barn door.
 No one ever came back.
 And time sort of forgot about it and soon after I made the trip to Swift Current on my way to join the 95th Saskatchewan Rifles in Regina.
 I was in the fields of France two months later.
-World War I had begun.